 5 Reasons Why Your Side Hustle Can Benefit Your Mental Health

-New data from Simple, an online banking company, shows that more American millennials have a side hustle than ever before, while Google has shown a significant uptick in side-hustle-related searches over the last two years.
-Though side hustles like freelancing, teaching, and driving for ride-share services have become popular ways to earn extra cash or indulge in your entrepreneurial spirit, these independent jobs also provide hustlers with a bunch of unexpected mental benefits.
+Data from Simple, an online banking company, shows that more American millennials have a side hustle than ever before, while Google has shown a significant uptick in side-hustle-related searches over the last two years.
+Though side hustles like freelancing, teaching or selling online have become popular ways to earn extra cash or indulge in your entrepreneurial spirit, these independent jobs also provide hustlers with a bunch of unexpected mental benefits.
 Scroll on for a handful of ways your hustle can help you stay happy and healthy.

 1. Gain control.
 When you care deeply about your work, it can be frustrating when you aren't able to call the shots or make an impact that leaves you feeling fulfilled.
 This might be especially true if you feel stunted in a toxic culture, are miserable as the result of a bad boss, or are stuck in a situation where you simply don't have the freedom to do things the way you want to on the job.
 If you're familiar with any of these struggles firsthand, you've probably found that having a personal passion project that's totally your own can give you the decision-making powers you crave.